Guru-Asrith-N/CompfestCTF/README.md

 now taking common terms gives `(a*c)*10^400 + (a*b+b*c)*10^300 + (a^2 +b^2 +c^2)*10^200 + (a*b+b*c)*10^100 + (a*c)`
 now this gives `x*10^400 + y*10^300 + z*10^200 + y*10^100 + x` which is equal to `x(10^400 + 1) + y(10^300 + 10^100) + z*10^200`
 then we use LLL
-i don't know how to use it but here is the code for the solving it
+i don't know how to use it but here is the code for solving it
 ```
 load('https://raw.githubusercontent.com/TheBlupper/linineq/main/linineq.py')